forkwhilefork/olaris-rename/README.md

     	Logs are written to stdout as well as a logfile.
   -movie-folder string
-    	Folder where movies should be placed (default "$HOME/media-olaris/Movies") -music-folder string
+    	Folder where movies should be placed (default "$HOME/media-olaris/Movies") -min-file-size string
+      Minimal file size in MB for olaris-rename to consider a file valid to be processed. (default "120") -music-folder string
     	Folder where music should be placed (default "$HOME/media-olaris/Music") -recursive